CrayLabs/SmartSim/doc/model.rst

 **Define an in-memory TF function**

-To begin, define an in-memory TorchScript function within the Python driver script.
+To begin, define an in-memory TorchScript function within the ``Experiment`` driver script.
-For the purpose of the example, we add a simple TorchScript function, `timestwo`:
+For the purpose of the example, we add a simple TorchScript function named `timestwo`:

 .. code-block:: python